HardlyDifficult/Tutorials/Chapter3.md

   }
 }
 ```

  - Select the Hammer prefab:
    - Add **SuicideIn**:
-     - Set the Time Till Death to 10.
+     - Time Till Death: 10
      - Disable the component.
    - Add **KillOnContactWith**:
-     - Configured for layer 'Enemy'.
+     - Layers to kill: Enemy
      - Disable the component.
    - Add **Hammer**:
      - Add SuicideIn and KillOnContactWith to the list 'To Enable On Equip'.
  - Select the SpikeBall prefab:
+   - Add **DeathEffectSpawn**:
-   - Add **DeathEffectSpawn** configured to use the explosion prefab.
+     - GameObject to spawn: the Explosion prefab

 <hr></details><br>
 <details><summary>What did that do?</summary>

 We create a weapon holder component to ensure we don't hold more than one weapon at a time.
-When the weapon despawns (i.e. OnDestroy), we free up the character's weapon holder so it can pick up another.
+When the weapon despawns (i.e. OnDestroy), we free up the Character's weapon holder so it can pick up another.

-When the character picks up a hammer, the hammer becomes a child of the character GameObject.
+When the character picks up a hammer, the hammer becomes a child of the Character GameObject.
 The hammer is then given a local position and rotation which represents where to grip the hammer relative to the character's feet (because the character has a bottom pivot point).

 When the hammer is equip, a list of components are enabled.
 We use use this to make the necessary changes to switch this from a pickup item to a limited time killing machine.

  - SuicideIn creates a timer till despawn.
  - KillOnContactWith enables killing enemies, previously disabled because it would be usual for the hammer as a pickup item to kill passers by.

-When you modify the hammer prefab, all the objects in the world automatically get updated as well.
-If you prefer to work with GameObjects in the scene, you can modify any one hammer and then click 'Apply' to save the changes to the prefab.

 <hr></details>
 <details><summary>Could we reset the timer instead of preventing a second pickup?</summary>